andre-ye/uni/docs/math/math-126/preclass.md

 - Three important planes: at $$x = 0, y = 0, z = 0$$.
 - Just stating the rule $$z = 3$$ (the equations) is also acceptable.

+---

+## Week 1 Wednesday (12.2)
+- Vector: depicted as an arrow, with a length as its magnitude, an initial point, and a terminal point
+- Adding two vectors.
+The sum of two vectors is the vector from the initial point of one vector to the terminal point of the other vector.
+- Scalar multiplication.
+Scalar - a real number.
+Preserves parallel properties.
+- A position vector is a vector extending from the origin to a specific point.
+- Components - number of dimensions of a vector.
+- Length/magnitude of a vector can be calculated using Pythagorean theorem
+- Standard basis vectors - unit vectors along the dimensions.
+  - You can decompose any vector into a linear sum of the standard basis vectors.